Tezos vs Bitcoin

 Bitcoin was not designed with smart contracts in mind, and while there is some level of scripting possible, it's not as robust or flexible as Tezos's smart contract capabilities

 The Lightning Network operates as a separate layer on top of Bitcoin's main blockchain.
-While it significantly increases transaction speed and reduces costs, it introduces a few centralization concerns:
+The Lightning Network still has a number of limitations in its current form.

 • To use the Lightning Network, users must open payment channels with sufficient liquidity.
 Over time, this can lead to a network where the most connected and liquid nodes become central hubs, potentially leading to a degree of centralisation, as these hubs facilitate a large volume of transactions.